600 jobs coming to San Antonio with opening of Navistar International Corp. facility

-SAN ANTONIO — More than $250 million in capital investment and approximately 600 jobs will be coming to the Alamo City with the construction of a new facility for Navistar International Corporation, according to a release from the San Antonio Economic Development Foundation.
+SAN ANTONIO — More than $250 million in capital investment and approximately 600 jobs will be coming to the Alamo City with the construction of a new facility for Navistar International Corporation.

-Navistar, a global manufacturer of commercial vehicles, chassis and diesel engines, plans to build a commercial vehicle production facility on the city's south side.
+“San Antonio, it’s been a billion dollar week," Mayor Ron Nirenberg said.
+"Let’s have more of these."

+County and city leaders celebrated the impact that plant could have on the south side of San Antonio, already welcoming a new boost of investment from Toyota.

 The announcement comes on the heels of Toyota's announcement earlier this week.